ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

 `GATEWAY_ID`
 :   ID of the gateway you want connections for.

+`--all-pages`
+:   Lists all connections regardless of whether a `--limit` size is specified.

 `--limit` (Select availability at this time)
 :   The maximum number of resources to return per page.
 The default limit is `100`.
 Possible values: `1` ≤ value ≤ `500`